ethanm88/GPTGeoChat/README.md

 ```

 ## Benchmark Your Agents 🚀
 Benchmarking custom agents is easy!
 Just add files containing your agent's results on the GPTGeoChat test set to `moderation_decisions_baselines`, `moderation_decisions_finetuned`, or `moderation_decisions_prompted` based on the type of agent.
-These files should be named `{agent_name}_granularity={granularity}`.
+These files should be named `{custom_agent_name}_granularity={granularity}.jsonl`.
 Running `generate_eval_metrics.py` with the correct arguments will then evaluate your agents.
 Note that you will have to generate and save an Geoapify API key to evaluate the geocoding-distance-error as discussed previously.

 ## Citation ✍️